Shell Key Preserve

 Shell Key Preserve is a very long and narrow island a couple miles south of Pass A Grille.
 It can only be reached by canoe, kayak, or boat.

-There is a Shell Key shuttle to the island.
 The island is shaped like the

 letter C and it protects about 9 smaller islands from gulf winds and waves.
 The water around these 9 small islands is only about 1-4 feet deep.